SDFIdk/AutoBernese/docs/manual/download-sources.md

         hour: ['00', '06', '12', '18']
     ```

-### Advanced examples

-Using Python template strings and AutoBernese parameterisation, you can also
-specifiy sources in the following way:

-!!! note "Note"
+## Notes on advanced datatypes and parameters

+### Custom YAML tags

-    Another key difference between the simpler and the more advanced usage examples
+A key difference between the simpler and the more advanced usage examples is
-    is that the destination paths use another AutoBernese builtin construct which is
+that the destination paths use another AutoBernese builtin construct which is a
-    a YAML tags `!Path` and `!DateRange`. `!Path` combines a list of path segments
+YAML tags `!Path` and `!DateRange`. `!Path` combines a list of path segments to
-    to a full Python `pathlib.Path` instance.
+a full Python `pathlib.Path` instance.

+To deal with remote-path directory structures that depend on time, and in
+general any other parameter, a `Source` instance can use Python's builtin string
+templates as input for parameters that are expanded during runtime to produce
+the needed combinations of URIs to download from.

 The dates used with the `!DateRange` YAML tag are instances of a GPSDate, which
 is a subclass of Python's `datetime.date` type.
 GPSDate adds a two useful
 properties `gps_week` and `doy` to the instance which otherwise acts (and *is*)
 in all other respects a Python `datetime.date` instance.

 These two properties make it easier to build paths that require these date
 properties, and this special data type was added to make them available in
 template strings, since predefined template strings are not able to run
 arbitrary functions inside them (for security reasons) as is possible with
 Python's f-strings.

+### YAML aliases

 The `*D` is a YAML alias that is automatically available in the context that
 reads the configuration file.
 This is what makes AutoBernese seamlessly
-    integrate into any loaded Bernese installation [henceforth referred to as a
+integrate into any loaded Bernese environment.

-    Bernese *environment*].
-Essential environment variables set by `LOADGPS.setvar`
+Essential environment variables set by `LOADGPS.setvar` are loaded and aliased
-    are loaded and aliased when the configuration file is loaded, and thus `*D` is
+when the configuration file is loaded, and thus `*D` is YAML syntax that, when
-    YAML syntax that, when loaded, replaces the `*D` with value that that the alias
+loaded, replaces the `*D` with value that that the alias `D` refers to, which in
-    `D` refers to, which in this case is the full path to the Bernese DATAPOOL
+this case is the full path to the Bernese DATAPOOL directory as specified in
+`LOADGPS.setvar`.

-    directory as specified in `LOADGPS.setvar`.
-Thus, with aliases and the `!Path`
+Thus, combining aliases such as `*D` and the custom `!Path` YAML tag, you may
-    YAML tag, you may specify paths that, when loaded, become the paths you already
+specify paths that, when loaded, become the paths you already have available in
-    have available in your environment, when you are running AutoBernese commands.
+your environment, when you are running AutoBernese commands.